SYSK’s Fall True Crime Playlist: Who Committed the 1912 Villisca Ax Murders?

 suspects, local-ish, I guess, in Kelly's case.

-uh in 1911 and 1912 there were a lot of axe murders uh in the midwest at least 10 um everywhere from colorado springs to ellsworth uh kansas
+in 1911 and 1912, there were a lot of axe murders

 many

-of them had uh
+of them had

+similar traits.
 Yeah, like some very startlingly similar traits, right?
+But not all of them.

-And some of them were like, and we'll go through these, but some were like, well, in five of them, these same things happen.
+And some of them are like, and we'll go through these, but some are like, well, in five of them, these same things happen.
+In two of them, these same things happen.

-So it makes me wonder if it wasn't, if they're kind of grouping too many of these together.
+So, it makes me wonder if it wasn't, if they're kind of grouping too many of these together.

+This does.
 Ed Epperly actually whittles it down to five, including Villisca.

 Oh, I thought it was three.
+Was it five?
+Five.

-So there's three that happened in 1911.
+So, there's three that happened in 1911.

 Followed by Monmouth, Illinois.

 I forgot the S is silent.
+You're right.

+Yeah.
 And then Ellsworth, Kansas.

-Then there was one in Payola, Kansas.
+Then there was one in Peola, Kansas.

-And those five crimes have some similarities that make them really,
+And then the last one in Villisca.
+And those five crimes have some similarities that make them really, really suspicious.

 The idea of just